 Will we be back?

-The staff were charming and attentive and my only misgiving was that the tables are very close together and I was worried about my butt cleaning the next table as I squeezed my way to my seat.
+The staff at the Red Lion at Handcross were charming and attentive and my only misgiving was that the tables are very close together and I was worried about my butt cleaning the next table as I squeezed my way to my seat.
 That said, we ended up in happy conversation with our neighbours (who, it turns out, once lived almost next door to The Governor’s mum).

 Sitting in a window seat with a large G and T when we arrived, I couldn’t help but wonder what my grandfather would have made of it all.
 And do you know what?
 I think he would love it!
 It’s warm and welcoming, a great blend of tradition with stylishly modern, and a really atmospheric place to hang out.
 Yes, we’ll be back!